YNMDR/Color-detection-and-selection-project/README.md

       <cen><img src="https://github.com/YNMDR/Color-detection-and-extraction-project/blob/main/images/Screenshot%202023-08-13%20192820.png",alt="Image not available"></cen>

 <h1>Detect the color at a particular position in a real time video recording:</h1>
  <p>Here the code detects the color at all positions where we hover th mouse.
-In the below picture when we click on the white color all the white color portions in the image are selected and displayed/p>
+In the below pic when the mouse is hovered on the book corresponding color is displayed</p>
       <cen><img src="https://github.com/YNMDR/Color-detection-and-extraction-project/blob/main/images/Screenshot%202023-08-13%20214849.png",alt="Image not available"></cen>